 Scientific Name: Pan troglodytes

-Chimpanzees are more than 98% identical to humans genetically.
+Chimpanzees are at least 96% identical to humans genetically.
 They’re more closely related to us than they are to gorillas.

 The Los Angeles Zoo is home to one of the largest chimpanzee troops of any zoo in the country.
 Built in 1998, the Zoo’s “Chimpanzees of the Mahale Mountains” habitat has been hailed by renowned primatologist Jane Goodall as one of the country’s finest chimpanzee habitats.
 Maintaining a healthy, diverse zoo population of chimpanzees is crucial to the survival of the species.